Royal Rumble (2006): Preliminary matches

 The opening match was a 6-Way Cruiserweight Open match for the WWE Cruiserweight Championship which was held by Kid Kash at the time.
 Funaki, Jamie Noble, Nunzio, Paul London, and Raw superstar Gregory Helms joined the match to challenge Kash for the Cruiserweight Championship.
 A memorable spot from this match was Paul London executing a shooting star press onto all of the challengers.
 Gregory Helms executed a flying neckbreaker on London.
 Kid Kash nailed London with a Dead Level.
 He covered London but Nunzio and Funaki broke up the count.
 Noble held Funaki in the dragon sleeper.
 Helms attempted a shining wizard on Noble, but he avoided the move.
 Helms threw Noble out of the ring and then pinned Funaki after a shining wizard to win the Cruiserweight title.

 The second match was a divas match between Mickie James and Ashley Massaro.
 Trish Stratus was the special guest referee for this match.
 Before the match started, James told Stratus backstage that she loved her.
 While the match started, Massaro worked over James's arm.
 While Massaro pounded James into the corner, Stratus pulled James.
 James would later up work out on Massaro's back and neck.
 Massaro made a comeback in the match, but finally, James powerbombed her to win the match.

 In the third match, The Boogeyman faced John "Bradshaw" Layfield (with his valet Jillian Hall).
 In the match, JBL tried to do everything to measure out Boogeyman.
 Finally, JBL had Boogeyman measured and went for the Clothesline from Hell but he missed the move and was sent crashing shoulder first into the post.
 Boogeyman nailed JBL with a pumphandle slam to win the match.
 After the match, he tried to throw worms in JBL's mouth but JBL threw his valet Jillian into the ring and Boogeyman threw worms in her mouth.

-Triple H, the first Royal Rumble match entrant.
+Triple H, the first entrant in the 2006 Royal Rumble match.